-An audit tool to evaluate the appropriateness of lumbar spine radiography requests for low back pain with reference to the 2009 NICE guidance on the management of persistent non-specific low back pain and sciatica in over 16s: assessment and management and 2017 Royal College of Radiologists’ referral guidance "iRefer".
+An audit tool to evaluate the appropriateness of lumbar spine radiography requests for low back pain with reference to the 2016 NICE guidance on Low back pain and sciatica in over 16s: assessment and management and 2017 Royal College of Radiologists’ referral guidance "iRefer".

-The 2009 NICE guidance on management of persistent non-specific low back pain proposes no useful role for lumbar radiography. iRefer limits indications for lumbar radiography in chronic pain with no red flags if "... presentation suggests osteoporotic collapse in the elderly."
-By reducing the number of lumbar radiographs performed inappropriately for non-specific low back pain patients can reach important points in the care pathway more rapidly also avoiding unnecessary radiation dose.
+By reducing the number of lumbar spine radiographs performed inappropriately for low back pain patients can reach important points in the care pathway more rapidly also avoiding unnecessary radiation dose.

-• 0% lumbar radiographs performed for non-specific low back pain with or without sciatica in a non-specialist setting
+• 0% lumbar radiographs performed for low back pain with or without sciatica in a non-specialist setting

 • 100% of lumbar radiographs performed for low back pain judged as indicated with reference to existing guidance, i.e. "osteoporotic collapse in the elderly"